d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

 in the era of the attention economy, where human attention is treated as a limited, valuable, and scarce commodity that can be exchanged.
-Many business models have been developed to capitalize on it.
+Numerous business models have been developed to capitalize on it.
 On music or video streaming services, we either pay attention to their ads